jamesbvaughan/jamesbvaughan.com/_posts/2017-12-6-qutebrowser.md

 everyone hated IE.
 In 8th grade, I heard about Google Chrome and became instantly infatuated with it's sleek look and claims of performance gains.
+I continued using it throughout high school until I started running Linux and switched to Chromium since it seemed to be more trendy in the open-source community.

+Since first using Chrome/Chromium,
-Since then, I've tried about a half dozen other browsers, but never for more than a few days.
+I've tried about a half dozen other browsers, but never for more than a few days.
 I'm always excited to try out new things, and with how central my web browser is to my daily life, I'm interested in finding the most optimal one for my personal workflow, but I never found one that could match Chromium in speed, extensibility, reliability, and features.

-An feature that is important to me is support powerful and flexible custom keybindings.
+A feature that is important to me is support powerful and flexible custom keybindings.
-Almost all of my time on my computer is spent either in a terminal or in a web browser and with Chromium + Vimium/cVim, I was able to get pretty close to being fully keyboard based.
+I've tried to move as much of my work from my mouse to my keyboard as possible, and almost all of my time on my computer is spent either in a terminal or in a web browser.
-Unfortunately, while Vimium and cVim are great extensions, they are still just _extensions_, extending a tool that was designed to be used with a mouse.
+With Chromium + Vimium/cVim, I was able to get pretty close to being fully keyboard based, but while Vimium and cVim are great extensions, they are still just _extensions_, extending a tool that was designed to be used with a mouse.
 There are a lot of essential (for me) features that they are not capable of